-Spina bifida is a birth defect.
-Most children who have spina bifida do not have problems from it.
-It occurs when the bones of the spine (vertebrae) do not form properly around part of the baby’s spinal cord.
-It can affect how the skin on the back looks.
-And in severe cases, it can make walking or daily activities hard to do without help.
+Spina bifida is a type of birth defect called a neural tube defect.
+It occurs when the bones of the spine (vertebrae) don't form properly around part of the baby's spinal cord.
+Spina bifida can be mild or severe.

 Before and during pregnancy, a woman can help prevent spina bifida in her child.

 Health Tools help you make wise health decisions or take action to improve your health.